 Abnormal stinkiness

 Finally, one last factor when it comes to cat poop: How stinky is too stinky?
 Of course, there will be some degree of odor when dealing with feces, but anything downright foul or any change in odor (including the level of stinkiness) should be brought to your vet’s attention.
-Extremely smelly cat poop could be a sign that your cat’s diet needs to change or that your cat has some kind of illness or infection.
+Extremely smelly cat poop could be a sign that your cat’s diet needs to change or that your cat has some illness or infection.

 If you’re dealing with a “normal” degree of litter box odors but still can’t stand the smell, consider a litter box that’s made with odor control in mind—like Litter-Robot.